Hyperledge/image-keyword-predictor/ImageTagger.UI/readme.md

 ## Description

-This is the UI for the Image Tag
+This is the UI for the Image Tagger application.